 Disaster Mitigation and Adaptation Fund

-Every summer, wildfire threatens the people and property of Saskatchewan.
-The Saskatchewan Public Safety Agency (SPSA) is taking significant steps to reduce the risk of wildfire to Saskatchewan communities through forest thinning, fire guard construction and vegetation maintenance in high-risk areas.
+Each summer, wildfire threatens the people and property of Saskatchewan.
+The Saskatchewan Public Safety Agency (SPSA) is taking significant steps to reduce

 Once treated, these areas burn with much lower intensity, which increases the safety and effectiveness of ground and aerial wildfire suppression operations.